harsha-simhadri/big-ann-benchmarks/track3_baseline_faiss/README.md

          --parallel_mode 3  --quantizer_on_gpu_search
 ```

+For the SSNPP dataset, please use `--parallel_mode 2` instead.

 ### Results

 Similar to the track 1 results, we can plot the GPU search results in a plot of recall@10 vs. QPS.